PRO

 Disallow:

-This is a very simple Robots.txt file that instructs all web crawler robots (indicated by the User-agent: * directive) that they should not access or index any page, directory, or section of the website. (indicated by the Disallow: directive).
-This rule is often used when a website is under development, or when the owner wants to prevent search engines from indexing their content.
+This simple robots.txt file tells all web crawler robots (shown by the User-agent: * directive) that they should not block any page, directory, or section of the website (shown by the empty Disallow: directive).
+This means everything is open for crawling.
+This rule is often used when a website is live and the owner wants search engines to index all content freely.

-As you know, Blogger/Blogspot is a free blogging platform given by Google, and until recently, bloggers were not able to edit the Robots.txt file directly for their blogs.
-But, Blogger now allows users to set a custom Robots.txt file for their blog, giving them better control over how search engine bots and other web crawlers fetch their content.
+As you probably know, Blogger/Blogspot is a free blogging platform provided by Google.
+In earlier days, bloggers could not edit the robots.txt file directly for their blogs.
+But now, Blogger allows users to set a custom robots.txt file for their blog, giving them much better control over how search engine bots fetch their content.
+This is a game changer for Blogger SEO optimization!

-A typical Robots.txt file for a Blogger/Blogspot blog might look like this:
+A typical default robots.txt file for a Blogger/Blogspot blog looks like this:

 User-agent: Mediapartners-Google